Latter-day Saint Migrations

-The first members of the Church of Jesus Christ of Latter-day Saints (historically known as Mormons) arrived in the Salt Lake Valley in 1847.
-They immigrated to what is now Utah, which was then a part of Mexico, to plant fields, build homes, open businesses, and establish a religious community.
+The first members of the Church of Jesus Christ of Latter-day Saints, who were known as Mormons or Latter-day Saints (LDS), arrived in the Salt Lake Valley in 1847.
+They immigrated to what is now Utah to plant fields, build homes, open businesses, and establish a religious community they called “Zion.”

 More of the story

 Members of the LDS church had searched for a permanent home since its first leader, Joseph Smith, organized the Church in 1830.
-Many citizens of the United States disagreed with the practices of the new religion, and sometimes they attacked members of the LDS church.
-Until 1847, the main body of the church moved several times, hoping to find a place where they could practice their religion in peace.
+Many citizens of the United States disagreed with the practices of the new religion, and sometimes they attacked and killed members of the LDS church because of their religion.
+Before 1847, the main body of the church moved several times, hoping to find a place where they could practice their religion in peace.

 Moving Westward